trazeklay/trazeklay/README.md

 # 💼 Professional Experience

 - **Amadeus France**: 3-month internship as a developer.
 Worked on testing an applcation and creating a Docker image for it.
-- **ArcadSoftware**: 3-month internship as a developer.
+- **Arcad Software**: 3-month internship as a developer.
 Worked on creating a CLI tool for a web application.
+- **Arcad Software**: 3-year apprenticeship as an engineer in development.

 # 🚀 Projects